Bee Cave vs Sycamore Springs Elementary: Same Score, $65K Price Gap

 You might lean toward Bee Cave Elementary if:

-• You want the Lake Travis High School feeder path and the LTISD brand
+• You want the Lake Travis High School feeder path

 You might lean toward Sycamore Springs Elementary if: